YahooArchive/mojito/docs/dev_guide/code_exs/query_params.rst

         }
       ]

 #.
-To configure the routing for your application, create the file ``routes.json`` with the following:
+To configure the routing for your application, replace the code in ``routes.json`` with the following:

    .. code-block:: javascript